manuelmarschall/CompressedFTIR/README.md

 Some features and important files are mentioned in the following

-* `run_recon.py` is a run script and contains a dummy 2D example using an l-curve criterion for choosing the regularization parameter in a smoothed matrix reconstruction approach.
+* `paper_leishmania/run_recon.py` is a run script and contains a dummy 2D example using an l-curve criterion for choosing the regularization parameter in a smoothed matrix reconstruction approach.
+You should get started here.
+Other scripts in this directory require additional data that are not available online.
 * `compressedftir.datareader` implements a variety of data formats and can be adapted to your file format
 * `compressedftir.reconstruction.lowrank` implements the code that is described in the paper [1]